Thinner (novel): Plot

-Billy Halleck, a successful, arrogant and morbidly obese lawyer, is distracted while driving across town by his wife Heidi giving him a handjob and runs over and kills an elderly Romani woman.
-Billy uses his connections within the local police and criminal court to get himself acquitted and avoid punishment.
-The woman's father, Taduz Lemke, exacts vengeance by imposing a curse upon Billy outside the courthouse—using the word "thinner"—and Billy begins to lose weight rapidly regardless of how much he eats.
-Worried, Billy consults a series of doctors, suspecting cancer but the doctors are unable to determine the cause of his weight loss.
-Later, Billy discovers that the judge who presided over his case has grown scales on his skin and the policeman who committed perjury on Billy's behalf has been struck with severe acne.
-Both men eventually commit suicide.
-With the help of private detectives and Richie "The Hammer" Ginelli, a former client with ties to organized crime, a now emaciated Billy tracks the Romani band north along the seacoast of New England to Maine.
-He confronts Lemke at their camp and tries to persuade him to lift the curse but Lemke refuses to do so, insisting that justice must be done upon Billy.
-The Romani inhabitants throw Billy out of their camp but not before Lemke's great-granddaughter Gina slingshots him through the hand with a ball bearing.
-Billy calls for help from Richie, who sends a mob doctor to treat Billy's hand and then arrives in person to terrorize the Romani camp.
-After Richie finishes with the inhabitants, Lemke agrees to meet with Billy.
+Billy Halleck is a successful, arrogant lawyer known for his chronic obesity and sleazy manner.
+While driving across town he is distracted by his wife Heidi giving him a handjob and runs over an elderly Romani woman, killing her.
+Billy exploits his connections with the local police and courts to avoid punishment.
+The woman's father, Taduz Lemke, exacts vengeance by cursing Billy outside the courthouse — using the word "thinner" — and Billy begins to lose weight rapidly regardless of how much he eats.
+Worried and suspecting cancer, Billy consults a series of doctors, but they are unable to determine the cause of his weight loss.
+Later, Billy discovers that the judge who cleared him of manslaughter charges has been disfigured by hideous scales growing on his skin, while the policeman who committed perjury on Billy's behalf is now stricken with uncontrollable acne.
+Both men eventually die by suicide out of shame for their malformed appearances.

+With the help of Richie "The Hammer" Ginelli, a former client with ties to organized crime, and information provided by private detectives, a now-emaciated Billy tracks the Romani band north along the seacoast of New England to Maine.
+He confronts Lemke at their camp and tries to persuade him to lift the curse, but Lemke refuses, insisting that Billy must face justice for killing Lemke's daughter.
+The Romani inhabitants throw Billy out of their camp, though not before Lemke's great-granddaughter Gina shoots him through the hand with a ball bearing fired from a slingshot.

+Billy calls for help from Richie, who sends a mob doctor to treat Billy's hand and then threatens the Romani with violence until Lemke agrees to meet with Billy.
 Lemke brings a strawberry pie with him and adds blood from Billy's wounded hand to it.
-The weight loss will stop for a short time but then resume unless Billy passes the curse to someone else by getting them to eat the pie.
-Lemke implores Billy to eat the pie himself so that he may die with dignity.
-After finding Richie's severed hand in his car and learning that he has been murdered, Billy returns home and intends to give the pie to Heidi, whom he has come to blame for his predicament.
-The next morning, though, he finds that both she and their daughter Linda have eaten from the pie.
-Realizing that they are both doomed, he cuts a slice for himself so that he can join them in death.
+He explains that for the curse to be lifted, Billy must pass it to someone else by getting them to eat the pie; however, the old man implores Billy to eat it himself so that he may die with dignity.
+Billy finds Richie's severed hand in his car and goes home, intending to feed the pie to Heidi as he blames her for his predicament.
+He falls asleep, and when he wakes, he is horrified to find that his beloved daughter Linda is now cursed.
+Without hesitation, he cuts a slice for himself.